 An asset-planning attorney I work with tells the story of a client who tried to address the risks of giving a child more than he or she could handle.
 He set up a trust that allowed his children to withdraw an annual amount up to the income they generated personally each year.

 His son, a teacher earning US$50,000 a year, could take out US$50,000 a year.
 His daughter, a Wall Street banker earning US$500,000 annually, could withdraw US$500,000 a year.
 They could each double their income.

 The thinking is that the banker would, in theory, know how to manage that kind of income and wealth, while the teacher would struggle to manage 10 times the amount of his annual salary.
 Maybe he’d figure it out… or maybe he’d squander it.

 Perhaps he’d even be tempted to quit his teaching job and live off the trust money.

 For a long time, my priority financial objective associated with my children was to be able to pay for college for them.
 With my youngest child graduating this month from NYU, that goal is met.

 Now I’m looking ahead and thinking bigger and longer term.

 I’m beginning to focus on legacy planning.

-I’m looking at which investments I own that could perhaps be transferred now to my children.
+I’m looking at which investments I own that could perhaps be transferred now to my children and grandchildren.